systemjs/systemjs/docs/nodejs.md

 Additionally, [global loading](/README.md#extras), [module types](/docs/module-types.md), and the [SystemJS Registry API](/docs/api.md#registry) are supported.
 Other extras, such as the AMD extra, have not been thoroughly tested but are presumed to work.

-Modules loaded over HTTP will be cached on disk, according to the [Cache-Control](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) header.
-This caching is performed by [make-fetch-happen](https://github.com/npm/make-fetch-happen).
+Modules loaded over HTTP will be loaded via [node-fetch](https://github.com/node-fetch/node-fetch).

 ## API